 This data overwhelmed Tutela’s existing data analysis and business analysis applications, which couldn’t effectively manage data at this scale.
 Data scientists would spend hours pre-aggregating the data, visualizing it, then running additional queries overnight.
-This dramatically slowed the company’s time to insight and inhibited the Tutela sales team from effectively demonstrating analytic insights during customer meetings.
+This dramatically slowed the company’s time to insight and inhibited the Tutela sales team from effectively demonstrating telecom network analytics insights during customer meetings.

 “I would open our dashboards during a customer demonstration but these were painfully slow to load and navigate.
 This rarely made for an effective demo in front of our prospective customers,” adds Tom.
 “Potential customers would see the 'loading' spinning circles and start to lose interest.”

-To work with its massive and growing data, Tutela sought a new analytic platform for presenting data to its clients, and the company soon discovered OmniSci's accelerated analytics platform.
+To work with its massive and growing data, Tutela sought new telecom analytics software for presenting data to its clients, and the company soon discovered OmniSci's accelerated analytics platform.
 Tutela immediately saw an opportunity to reduce time to insight from hours and days to seconds.